- The Breathtaking Okinawa Karate Demonstration

-Okinawa had thriving trade relationships with Asian countries in the past, especially with China, due to its geographical advantage.
-Further to this historical background, Kenpo was introduced from China and was incorporated into the traditional martial arts of Okinawa, giving birth to karate, which spread all over Japan.
-Today, it is loved by 60 millions of people in around 180 countries, and it has even become one of the most popular martial arts in the world.
+Okinawa had thriving trade relationships with Asian countries in the past, especially with China, due to its favourable geographical location.
+Further to this historical background, Kenpo was introduced from China, and was incorporated into the traditional martial arts of Okinawa, giving birth to karate, which spread all over Japan.
+Today, it is loved by 130millions of people in around 180 countries, and it has become one of the most popular martial arts in the world.

-As karate spread across many places, a variety of styles and schools came into existence.
-However, in Okinawa, the original and traditional karate has been protected, and the principles still continue to be guarded as the legitimate karate.
+As karate spread across many locations, a variety of styles and schools came into existence.
+However, in Okinawa, the original and traditional karate has been protected, and the principles still continue to be guarded as the legitimate form karate.

 Currently, there are many dojos in Okinawa.
-Among them are dojos that allow tourists tours and experience the martial arts. *Dojo is a training place for martial arts.
+Among them are dojos that allow tourists to visit and give opportunities to experience the martial art. *Dojo is a training place for martial arts.
 Rare books about karate can be found in bookstores, and stone monuments related to karate have been gaining attention as new tourist attractions.

-Karate-related events are also held on a regular basis, such as the world competition, Okinawa Traditional Kobudo World Tournament and Okinawa Traditional Karate & Kobudo Worldwide Seminar, where you can learn a lot about karate, and as a result, karate is continuing to grow.
+Karate-related events are also held on a regular basis, such as the world competition, Okinawa Traditional Kobudo World Tournament and the Okinawa Traditional Karate & Kobudo Worldwide Seminar, where you can learn a lot about karate.
+Options such as these are helping to ensure the continued growth of karate.

-Akihito Yagi, the master fo Meibu-Kan Gojyu Karate-do Association takes over the traditional martial arts and continues the activity not only in Japan but also all over the world.
+Akihito Yagi, the master of Meibu-Kan Gojyu Karate-do Association takes over the traditional martial arts, and continues the activity not only in Japan but throughout the world.

-His grandfather is Meitoku Yagi who has the keeper of Okinawa karate・ancient Japanese martial arts.
-These arts are intangible cultural treasure designated by Okinawa prefecture.
+His grandfather is Meitoku Yagi who was the keeper of Okinawa karate as one of the ancient Japanese martial arts.
+These arts have been designated as intangible cultural treasures by Okinawa Prefecture.

-The Okinawa Traditional Karate Liaison Bureau is an organization actively engaged in information dissemination and acceptance support for karate enthusiasts and stakeholders both inside and outside the Okinawa prefecture, and has been active since July of 2011.
+The Okinawa Traditional Karate Liaison Bureau has been active since July of 2011 as an organization engaged in information dissemination and support for karate enthusiasts and stakeholders both inside and outside of Okinawa.

 Karate is gaining attention as a new sport in the Olympics, making its debut at the Tokyo games in 2020.
-Karate came from Okinawa during the Ryukyu Kingdom-era and is practiced in over 180 countries around the world with roughly 60 million competitors today.
-Karate was originally known as “te” (hand) in Okinawa, but after further development with influences from Japanese and Chinese martial arts, it was official labelled, “karate,” on October 25th, 1936.
-With its fundamental philosophy of “no first moves in karate,” meaning the use of force should not be exercised without careful consideration and should be intended instead to bring about peace to the world, and “nuchidu takara,” meaning life is a treasure, Karate Day was enacted with the hopes of traditional Okinawan karate contributing to world peace and happiness all.
+Karate came from Okinawa during the Ryukyu Kingdom era and is practiced in over 194 countries around the world with roughly 130 million practitioners today.
+Karate was originally known as “te” (hand) in Okinawa, but after further development including influences from Japanese and Chinese martial arts, it was official labelled, karate, on October 25th, 1936.
+It is an art based on the fundamental philosophy of “no first moves in karate,” meaning the use of force should not be exercised without careful consideration, rather it should be used to bring about peace to the world; and “nuchi du takara,” meaning life is a treasure.
+Karate Day was established with the hope that traditional Okinawan karate will be a force contributing to world peace and happiness for all.

-On the 23rd of October, a group kata performance for the Karate Day Anniversary Demonstration Festival held on Kokusai Street in Naha set a new Guinness Book world record.
+On the 23rd of October, 2017, a group kata performance for the Karate Day Anniversary Demonstration Festival held on Kokusai Street in Naha set a Guinness Book world record.
 The event was sponsored by the prefecture of Okinawa, the Okinawa Traditional Karatedo Promotion Association, and the prefectural assembly.
 In its successful attempt at beating the martial arts group performance record, the festival managed to achieve an attendance of 3,973 individuals, all of which performed the “Fukyu-gata ichi” simultaneously.
-The mind-blowing new record was confirmed with an approval of delight by the mass of participants.
+The mind-blowing record was confirmed with a roar of approval from the mass of participants.

 The General Assembly of the International Olympic Committee (IOC) met in Rio de Janeiro to decide additional events to add to the 2020 Tokyo Olympic Games, and karate was officially selected!

-With Okinawa being the birthplace of karate, the press conference was held, and this is the first time in history that karate has been selected for the Olympics games.
+With Okinawa being the birthplace of karate, a press conference was held, announcing for the first time in history that karate has been selected for the Olympics games.

-There will be a total of 8 events including the men’s and women’s “Kata” and men’s and women’s level 3 “Kumite” included in the events.
+There will be a total of 8 events including the men’s and women’s Kata and men’s and women’s level 3 Kumite as confirmed events.